-Definitely one of the best and most essential home comforts is hot water.
-If your home boiler’s ever packed in, you know what it’s like to live without it.
-That’s why they invented showers for caravans because they know how important it is!
+Definitely one of the best and most essential home comforts in the RV industry is hot water with hot water systems.
+If your home hot water system’s ever packed in, you know what it’s like to live without it.
+That’s why they invented showers and water tanks for caravans because they know how important it is!
 For the shower to work though, you’re going to need a caravan hot water system too.
-Especially in mornings and the cooler times of the year, being able to jump in a hot shower will be sure to make you feel more at home.
+Especially in mornings and the cooler times of the year, being able to jump in a hot shower with your hot water unit will be sure to make you feel more at home.
 Wherever you are.

-There are many caravan heating options available.
-Water heaters for caravans either run on gas, electric, or both.
+There are many caravan heating options and hot water units available.
+Hot water systems for caravans either run on gas, electric, or both.
 But which of these caravan hot water systems is right for you?
 Depending on your budget and of course your plans the answer may be different.
 The information below will help you work out what’s best for you.
 So no need to read endless caravan hot water system reviews!

 If you’re interested in getting off the beaten track in your campervan, into the outback with your 5th wheeler, or if you’re planning a long journey across Australia in your caravan you may be away from a source of electricity for extended periods.
-How to heat a caravan without power?
-Gas.
+How to heat a caravan without power source ?
+Gas heater.

-Caravan gas heaters use cylinders and burn gas to heat your water, meaning so long as you have gas you have hot water, so if you’re going to be away a while or on a real adventure you may find that this is the caravan heater for you.
-Gas heaters tend to have the lowest prices too, so if you’re on a budget also a great option.
+Caravan gas hot water heaters use cylinders and burn gas to heat your water, meaning so long as you have gas you have hot water, so if you’re going to be away a while or on a real adventure you may find that this is best option of the caravan hot water systems for you.
+Gas hot water heaters tend to have the lowest prices too, so if you’re on a budget also a great option.

 - No need for electricity, meaning you can park anywhere.